 Reassure Your Child

 At this age, children may consider that the divorce is their fault and are often consumed with guilt.
+Reassure your child that the family separation is not their fault.
+Let them know that nothing they didi, felt or said led to the divorce.
 They strongly believe that their parents will reunite.
 Since children this age tend to put their parents on a pedestal, they believe their parents can do no wrong.
 Consequently, children may be more comfortable blaming themselves for the family separation.
 With that belief, their reasoning is “If they caused it, they can fix it”.
 Repeatedly tell your child the divorce was not their fault and there was nothing that they said or did that caused it.
 Let them know that their parents will not reunite, that they tried, but it didn’t work.
 There is nothing they can do to change things.
 Make it known that you understand the changes they are going through and it is okay to feel sad.
-Reassure your child that they will continue to see both parents.
+Reassure your child that they will continue to see both parents (if that is true).

 All children experience some difficulty adjusting to the changes brought on by family separation.
 At this age, books about divorce may help your child understand the thoughts and feeling they are experiencing are normal.
 Reading books can also provide a useful tool for discussion and for you to understand your child’s experience.
 In most cases, the child recovers over time.
 If your child’s distress is extreme or persists for an extended period, seek either professional help or a divorce support group for children.